jeevithavijaykumar/Exploratory_data_analysis_using_pandas/README.md

 # Exploratory Data Analysis Using Python

-This repository contains a collection of Python projects performing end-to-end exploratory data analysis (EDA) on various datasets.
+This repository showcases a collection of end-to-end exploratory data analysis (EDA) projects using Python.
-Projects focus on uncovering patterns, detecting anomalies, testing hypotheses, and validating assumptions to extract actionable insights.
+Each project involves cleaning, analyzing, visualizing, and interpreting datasets to extract meaningful patterns, detect anomalies, test hypotheses, and generate actionable business insights.

-## Project Overview
+## Project Goals

 The projects involve: